rlviana/common/rlviana-common-pom/README.md

 - Common Maven Plugins declaration & configuration.

 #Usage
-When required the values contained in the POM can be customized in the child POMS.
+When required, the values contained in the POM can be customized in child POMS.

 #Help
 Refer to maven documentation for additional information.